 The question now is can we integrate learning into fun methods that encourage children to learn even as they have fun?
 Can the mundane methods of teaching be replaced with new age exciting tools that allow children to explore the power of curiosity?

 The answer is yes!
-Research has shown that learning through play can not only be stimulating, but can also keep the child engaged and connected for longer periods of time.
+Research has shown that learning through play can not only be stimulating but can also keep the child engaged and connected for longer periods of time.
 Children learn through their senses and by watching and copying people they are close to.
 What is important then, is to provide a child with experiences that help them learn through multiple ways.
-From simple and colorful building blocks that help develop logic, to dancing and running that increase coordination and flexibility, the activities that we can keep our little ones engaged in are numerous and so wide spread that picking the right one for your child can be quite a task!
+From simple and colourful building blocks that help develop logic, to dancing and running that increase coordination and flexibility, the activities that we can keep our little ones engaged in are numerous and so widespread that picking the right one for your child can be quite a task!

 According to Priya Krishnan, CEO and Founder of KLAY Prep Schools and Daycare, “Not many people are aware of the importance of early education in a child’s life.
-In fact research has proven that by the time a child reaches the age of 3, 85% of the brains capacity is already developed.
-As parents and educators, investing in the education and learning of a child from birth till 6 would probably be the best decision you will ever take.
-Not only will your child thank you for it, but as a parent you will also be able to see your little one turn into an emotionally strong and well balanced individual with a constant thirst for knowledge.”
+In fact, research has proven that by the time a child reaches the age of 3, 85% of the brains capacity is already developed.
+As parents and educators, investing in the education and learning of a child from birth till 6 would probably be the best decision you will ever make.
+Not only will your child thank you for it, but as a parent, you will also be able to see your little one turn into an emotionally strong and well-balanced individual with a constant thirst for knowledge.”

 Learning is evolving

-In a fast paced world like ours, where technology and modes of learning are changing consistently, it is important for us to understand if there is a right way for parenting in the digital age.
+In a fast-paced world like ours, where technology and modes of learning are changing consistently, it is important for us to understand if there is a right way for parenting in the digital age.
 It is the early year’s education of a child that determines the path that he/she takes as he/she grows.
-Don’t you think then, that we should make a difference at that point of time?
+Don’t you think then, that we should make a difference at that point in time?

 However, in the middle of all this struggle to make a child become independent and kick start their learning, what is equally important for us is to also understand that at the end of the day, learning also needs to be about doing enjoyable stuff that they like to do, while at the same time spending time with them!
 It is not only about making them learn new things every single day but also about making the entire experience exciting.
 Something that they will look forward to!